Celebrating over 10 years on the Far North Coast, NSW

 You are always welcome to bring along a support person, family member or friend to your appointments.

-We are very fortunate to have an Advanced Oncology Trainee in medical oncology, Dr Sabeeh Butt working in our practice.
-He is an integral part of our team, seeing patients on a day-to-day basis, and he is directly supervised by your oncologist.
-Your appointment may include an initial review by Dr Sabeeh, followed by a discussion of your management plan with your oncologist.
+We are very fortunate to have an Advanced Trainee in Medical Oncology working in our practice.
+They are an integral part of our team, seeing patients on a day-to-day basis, and are directly supervised by your oncologist.
+Your appointment may include an initial review by our Advanced Oncology Trainee, followed by a discussion of your management plan with your oncologist.

 What to bring to your first appointment: